Appease/SetRegexMatchToReplacementText/README.md

 ####What is it?

-A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) step that performs search and replace
+A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) task that performs search and replace

 ####How do I install it?